namanattri/namanattri.dev/content/posts/data-structures/trie/index.md

 call
 called
 ```

+#### Deletion
-- **Deletion**: Deleting a word involves removing the end of word marker and pruning the Trie if the nodes are not part of another word.
+Deleting a word involves removing the end of word marker and pruning the Trie if the nodes are not part of another word.
 ```go
 func (t *Trie) Delete(word string) bool {
 	return t.deleteHelper(t.root, word, 0)